-Leviathan is an integrated work which launches an extended personal and political metaphor.
+Leviathan is an integrated work which explores extended personal and political metaphors.
 Rooted in personal experience and observations, the poetry and its underlying thought is influenced by John Donne, Al Purdy, Kobayashi Issa, William Blake, Thomas Hobbes, S.T.
 Coleridge, William Wordsworth, Lewis Carroll, Epictetus, William James and John Dewey.

 Adrian Kun is the rhetorical alter-ego of the author, Eric Adriaans.
-The kun is a mythological creature from Chinese mythology which can be viewed as the analogue of the Bible-myth Leviathan (its air-borne form is the Peng, making the complete full name the Kunpeng).
+Kun is a creature drawn from Chinese mythology which is construed as an the analogue of the sea-dwelling Bible-myth Leviathan.
+In Chinese mythology, the air-borne form of Kun is Peng, making the complete full name the Kunpeng.

 Beneath a perfect blue sky and a friendly sun